Sir Philip Green to lead Government Efficiency Review

 The remit of Sir Philip’s review will include:

-• reviewing the progress with the recommendations of the Operational Efficiency Programme (OEP); and
+• reviewing the progress with the recommendations of the Operational Efficiency Programme (OEP)

 Mr Maude said: